envoyproxy/data-plane-api/envoy/config/filter/http/jwt_authn/v2/README.md

 ?access_token=<TOKEN>
 ```

-If a custom location is desired, "from_headers" and "from_params" can be used to specify custom locations to extract JWT.
+If a custom location is desired, `from_headers` or `from_params` can be used to specify custom locations to extract JWT.

 ## HTTP header to pass sucessfully verified JWT